honeyreddydaram/Plants_Detection-YOLOv3/README.md

 # How to use
-Step 1 - Run the app.py file
+Step 1 - Run the app.py file. <br>
-Step 2 - open the link generated in the terminal
+Step 2 - open the link generated in the terminal.<br>
-Step 3 - upload a picture of the plant [ Oleander, Azadiractha Indica, Ficus Religiosa-Raavi, Calotropis] Step 4 -
+Step 3 - upload a picture of the plant [ Oleander, Azadiractha Indica, Ficus Religiosa-Raavi, Calotropis].<br>
+Step 4 - click on "Predict" button.<br>